DrustZ/FormFiller/README.md

 # 🚀 FormFiller: AI-Powered Form Filler & Knowledge Wizard 🧙‍♂️

-Ever dreamed of a personal assistant that remembers everything and fills out your forms in a snap?
+(the whole readme is written by Claude, so don't mind the dramatic language here 😅) Ever dreamed of a personal assistant that remembers everything and fills out your forms in a snap?
 Well, dream no more!
-Welcome to the AI-Powered Form Filler and Knowledge Wizard – your new best friend in the digital world! 🎉
+Welcome to the AI-Powered Form Filler and Knowledge Wizard – your new best friend in the digital world!

 ## ✨ What's This Sorcery?